liserom/stock_data_analysis_general/projectroadmap.md

 2. Extract the data into an excel document.
 3. Data Visualization and Micro-TimeFrames.
 4. Perform data analysis.
+5. Blueprint Model (Visio)
-5. Create a trading algorithm.
+6. Create a trading algorithm.